-Tracking Error ex post
+Tracking Error

-Tracking error ex post measures to what extent the composite's return differ from the benchmark's return.
-The larger the difference is, the larger is the tracking error (also called active risk).
+Tracking error measures the variability in the deviations of the composite's return from the benchmark's return.
+The more variability, the larger is the tracking error (also called active risk).
 The monthly tracking error is the standard deviation of the difference between the monthly returns of a composite and its associated benchmark.
-The tracking error ex post is calculated as follows:
+The expost tracking error is calculated as follows: